The Anesthesia Gas Machine

 Nitrous oxide is stored as a liquid, at ambient temperature, in large tanks (745 psi- H tank) connected to a manifold which regulates the pipeline pressure to approximately 50 psi.

 Pipeline inlets (near the yoke blocks for cylinders) are connected with DISS (diameter index safety system) non-interchangeable connections.
-The check valve, located down stream from the pipeline inlet, prevents reverse flow of gases (from machine to pipeline, or to atmosphere), which allows use of the gas machine when pipeline gas sources are unavailable, or when pipeline hoses are disconnected.
+The check valve, located downstream from the inlet, prevents reverse flow of gases (from machine to pipeline, or to atmosphere), which allows use of the gas machine when pipeline gas sources are unavailable, or when pipeline hoses are disconnected.

 Standards for cylinders are written by the U.S. Department of Transportation (DOT), the Compressed Gas Association, the National Fire Protection Association, and the American Society of Mechanical Engineers.
 US DOT regulations have the force of law, as do Food and Drug Administration (FDA) regulations on the quality and purity of the medical gas contents.

-(Figures from different sources vary slightly; the table below is based on CGA Pamphlet P-2)
+Capacity, color, markings of cylinders Figures from different sources vary slightly; the table below is based on CGA Pamphlet P-2.

 Gas |